Club-INTech/I2C-Callables/README.md

 ### Both

 In both cases you can use the `putData` and `getData` functions to insert or extract data in or from a `BufferedData` object.

+#### ⚠️ Warnings

-⚠️ Both functions increment `BufferedData::cursor` and use it as the indicator to start processing.
+ - Both functions increment `BufferedData::cursor` and use it as the indicator to start processing.
 Thus, using both functions on the same `BufferedData` requires some extra attention.
+ - As internal padding in structs is implementation dependant, try to order from largest to smallest types or use only one type.
+ - Make sure both your microcontrollers use the same endianness.
+Set the `swapEndianness` argument of `putData` or `getData` to true if that's not the case.
+ - Template deduction can sometimes use the standard type and cause issues.
+For example, `uint8_t` being deduced as an `int` (which can be as much as 4 times bigger!).
+In this case, explicitly use the template argument.
+For example : `putData<uint8_t>`.

 ## TODO